 For a nonprofit organization to achieve a “flywheel effect,” it must first start with IMPACT.

-First, as we emphasized in our first blog of 2017, in the 21st century, IMPACT is the bottom line of the social sector and defines why social sector organizations exist and how they make a difference in the lives of their stakeholders and the larger community.
+IMPACT is the bottom line of the social sector and defines why social sector organizations exist and how they make a difference in the lives of their stakeholders and the larger community.
 Clearly, impact is a crucial first step for any organization’s long-term sustainability.
 High-impact organizations encourage staff to consistently challenge their work and find new and better ways to serve their clients and stakeholders.
 To increase your organization’s impact, you can start with our lean startup model, which helps you turn a problem into a sustainable solution.
-Then, once you have defined the best solution, invest the time to really measure its impact through a well-defined theory of change and logic model and a sophisticated evaluation plan.
+Then, once you have defined the best solution, invest the time to really measure its impact through a well-defined theory of change, logic model and a sophisticated evaluation plan.
 Evaluation is reinforced when everyone – not just program staff – embraces a culture of measurement for continuous improvement.

 Finally, when social sector organizations become high-impact as well as high-performance, they are not only more sustainable, but they also create a CULTURE that attracts better talent for staff and board positions.
 In addition, they achieve greater recognition for their work.
 High-impact, high-performance organizations are also bolstered by good GOVERNANCE, provided by a strong board and management team that supports a culture of accountability, inclusiveness, transparency and responsiveness.

-Taken together, all these elements create what system architects call a reinforcing loop, where the organization becomes stronger over time and creates more impact in the community.
+Taken together, all these elements create what I and other system architects call a ”flywheel effect,” where the organization becomes stronger over time and creates more impact in the community through its momentum.
+With each strategic planning cycle, you get stronger (through serious introspection and recalibration) and better able to take on new challenges.
 To us, this is what sustainability is all about.
 We would love to hear how you define sustainability and how you measure it within your organization.